jenapp/inomial/docs/graphql/object/__directive.rst

 Required by
 -----------
-__SchemaA
+__Schema
-   GraphQL Introspection defines the capabilities of a GraphQL server.
-It exposes all available types and dire
+   *A GraphQL Introspection defines the capabilities of a GraphQL server.
+It exposes all available types and directives on the server, the entry points for query, mutation, and subscription operations.*